binbashburns/soldiersave.com/CONTRIBUTING.md

 The easiest way to contribute is by opening a **“New Benefit or Resource”** issue.
 You do not need to know Git, branches, or pull requests – GitHub does that part for you.

-Below are step‑by‑step instructions with placeholders for screenshots you can add later.

 1. **Open the SoldierSave.com repository** [(link)](https://github.com/binbashburns/soldiersave.com)
    - Visit: https://github.com/binbashburns/soldiersave.com